How to Create Product Demos That Convert: A Step-by-Step Guide for Sellers

 Mix Your Content

-• Live product demonstrations
+• Live product walkthroughs for core capabilities

-• Customer success stories and memorable outcomes
+• Customer success stories tied to key moments

 Engagement Strategies

-Keep Segments Concise and Focused
+Keep Segments Concise and Structured

-Drive Audience Interaction
+Drive Interaction

 Preparation Tips

-Create a Demo Script
+Create a Demo Script—Then Simplify It

 Practice Transitions